joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/09/29/business/fed-banks-climate-change.html?searchResultPosition=8

 **Zelensky’s Answer to Escalating Russian Threats: Defiance**\
-`In a nightly address, President Volodymyr Zelensky of Ukraine told Russian soldiers: ‘If you want to live, run.’`\
+`In a nightly address, President Volodymyr Zelensky of Ukraine told Russian soldiers: “If you want to live, run.”`\
 https://nytimes.com/2022/09/29/world/europe/zelensky-ukraine-russia-defiance.html?searchResultPosition=9

 **On ‘Fossora,’ Björk Is a Daughter, a Mother and a Universe**\